kolov/pepper/README.md

 # Pepper

-Authorisation for `tapir` endpoints.
+Pure functional expression-based access control for [tapir](https://github.com/softwaremill/tapir) endpoints

-Add rule-based authorisation to existing authorisation-agnostic endpoint, without any changes to the endpoint description and logic.
+Add expression-based authorisation to existing (authorisation-agnostic) endpoints and server logic.

 ## Teaser

-If you don't know tapir - you should have a look.
+If you don't know tapir - you should have a look!
 It is the best way to build REST services in Scala.
 In short, first you define an endpoint - a description of what parameters the endpoint takes.
 An endpoint serving `/status/:orgId?fields=name,active` gets 2 parameters from the request, and has type `Endpoint[(String, String), ErrorInfo, Status, Nothing]` , assuming it returns a value of type `Status`.